Updated: October 05, 2020

-IRB approval is required prior to commencing research activities.
-This applies to all in-person research, including field work, even if the research was previously determined by the IRB to qualify as exempt.
 Visitors will be required to abide by Penn’s social distancing and safety practices, including use of Penn Open Pass Prioritization could consider the lower risk associated with Penn affiliated subjects, impact on patient care or subjects’ well-being, and transportation risk.

 Constraints on meeting size and use of general space align with University policy.
 Staff scheduling flexibility in consideration of childcare, elder care, individual risk factors, etc is encouraged.

 Each School should develop a Research Resumption Plan that addresses social distancing, cleaning protocols, and the need to minimize the number of people in any one space.
 School plans should address how crowds will be limited in and near elevators and other common spaces, how pedestrian flow will be encouraged in only one direction where possible, and how frequent touch points will be regularly cleaned.
 Consideration should be given to the installation of physical barriers, where appropriate.
 Disinfectant supplies should be provided in all bathrooms and elsewhere, as appropriate, to encourage frequent cleaning by users in addition to services provided by housekeeping.